MartinPJB/ImgExperiments/README.md

 # ImgExperiments 🧪
-On this page I will just do some random stuff with images and see how it renders.sssss
+On this page I will just do some random stuff with images and see how it renders.